 His role is to ensure to the European Commission and, to a further extent, to the European citizens, that the project is in line with their values and expectations.

-He will monitor and advise the project in terms of sound project management, responsible research and innovation, in accordance with the guidelines published by the European Commission on ethics, open access and open data, gender and policy-making.
+He monitors and advises the project in terms of sound project management, responsible research and innovation, in accordance with the guidelines published by the European Commission on ethics, open access and open data, gender and policy-making.
 He also will help guarantee that the results of the project will not be misused or used for other purposes than civil applications (the technology developed during the ULPEC project is not foreseen for security- or military-related applications).

 His experience is therefore be significant on the following topics: ethical issues related to the development of artificial intelligence and neural networks, dual-use or misuse of technology, transfer of data and results to non-EU partners.